 A tree takes between 10 and 40 years to reach maturity and the coffin is of use for just three days!

 We want to plant trees instead of cutting them down!
-Furthermore, Capsula Mundi containers are made from 100% biodegradable material and come from natural substances.
+Furthermore, Capsula Mundi urns are made from biodegradable material and come from seasonal plants.

 CAPSULA MUNDI URN The Capsula Mundi urn is now available online on our e-commerce and it can be bought from all over the world.

 The Capsula Mundi urn is a biodegradable urn.
 The ashes are put in through a hole, closed with a cone shaped screw top.
 After the burial, a tree, chosen in life by the deceased, in consideration of the local ecosystem, will be planted in top of it.
 Capsula Mundi biodegradable urn turns the ashes into a tree.

 Capsula Mundi urns are made in Italy.
 Each urn is unique, thanks to handcrafted interventions during production.
 And it comes in two versions: Sand and White.